 Several Hope College projects have received grants from the Michigan Space Grant Consortium (MSGC).

-A total of 13 projects from Hope received funding from the consortium through its 2016-17 grant period.
-The awards to Hope projects, which total $67,500, include seven fellowships for students conducting collaborative research with members of the faculty, three “seed grants” for faculty research, two program awards for Hope initiatives focused on pre-college and teacher training, and an affiliate-representative grant.
-The awards to the college were out of the total of 22 undergraduate fellowships, 10 research seed grants and 13 program awards made to all recipients.
+A total of nine projects from Hope received funding from the consortium through its 2017-18 grant period.
+The awards to Hope projects, which total $50,000, include six fellowships for students conducting collaborative research with members of the faculty, a “seed grant” for faculty research, and two program awards for Hope initiatives focused on pre-college and teacher training.

-Hope will provide additional support for each of the projects, including stipends for the students as they conduct research during the summer, and matching funds for the faculty, institutional and affiliate-representative projects.
+Hope will provide additional support for each of the projects, including stipends for the students as they conduct research during the summer, and matching funds for the faculty and institutional projects.

-The program-award support for pre-college science and engineering experiences was awarded to Susan Ipri Brown, instructor of engineering, and Dr. Eric Mann, assistant professor of mathematics.
+The program-award support for pre-college science and engineering experiences was awarded to Susan Ipri Brown, who is director of ExploreHope and an instructor of engineering, and Dr. Eric Mann, assistant professor of mathematics.
 ExploreHope, Hope's outreach center, will coordinate both programs.

-Ipri Brown and Mann will both be working with initiatives through the “Engineering the Future Summer Academies,” continuing a program established two years ago to provide access to high-quality summer academic programs to area students regardless of socioeconomic status.
-Through the awards, Hope will partner with Holland Public Schools’ new middle school STEM initiative to provide teacher professional development and a week-long summer program for all district seventh graders.
+Ipri Brown and Mann will both be working with initiatives through the “Engineering the Future Summer Academies,” continuing a program established four years ago to provide access to high-quality summer academic programs to area students regardless of socioeconomic status.
+Through the awards, Hope will partner with Holland Public Schools’ new STEM initiative to provide teacher professional development and a week-long summer program for up to 75 students.
 Hope engineering, science and education majors will serve as staff for the programs, through which they practice valuable pre-professional skills.

 The Michigan Space Grant Consortium, which is part of the National Space Grant Consortium, seeks to foster awareness of, education in, and research on space-related science and technology in Michigan, and is part of the National Space Grant College and Fellowship Program.
 Hope and Calvin College are the only undergraduate colleges that are members of the consortium, which also includes Eastern Michigan University, Grand Valley State University, Michigan State University, Michigan Technological University, Oakland University, Saginaw Valley State University, the University of Michigan, Wayne State University and Western Michigan University.